 NICU parents are matched with FAC volunteers who have been through similar experiences.
 Sometimes just having someone to talk to can make a big difference.

-Keeping the Resource Library current with information that is accessible, noticeable, and user-friendly.
+The Family Advisory Council helps keep the resource library current with information that is accessible, noticeable and patient-friendly.

-FAC members help hospital staff review policies, procedures, and educational materials, giving a family viewpoint.
+FAC members help hospital staff review policies, procedures and educational materials, giving a family-centered viewpoint.